Upasana2101/Collaborative-editor/README.md

 # CollaborativeEditor
-A collaborative Editor to facilitate file editing of multiple clients on one server concurrently
+A collaborative Editor to facilitate file editing by multiple clients on the server concurrently